-Without another word to me, Officer Forster slides a DVD out of a small plastic wallet, moves over to the TV, and with a 'May I?' directed at my dad, slides the DVD into our player at my dad's nod.
+Without another word to me, DS Forster slides a DVD out of a small plastic wallet, moves over to the TV, and with a 'May I?' directed at my dad, slides the DVD into our player at my dad's nod.

 We all stare at the screen as the TV comes to life, and a picture of me, bursting through the glass front doors of Castle, pops up.
 I wince as my dad watches his daughter cast up the contents of her stomach on CCTV footage from the carpark outside Castle, then as I disappear off around the corner.

 The screen flicks for one millisecond, and when the picture reappears, the lights of Castle are off, the doors locked.

 With a grim look on his face, DS Forster rewinds the tape so that we can watch the magic act again.
 This time I watch the time stamp in the bottom corner, but it doesn’t change.
 The tape hasn’t been cut; no footage is missing.
 What the security camera recorded appears to be exactly what happened.